rkiernan/haskell-id3/README.md

-# A haskell implementation of an ID3 tag parser using the attoparsec bytestring library.
+# haskell-id3

 ### Contributors

 Ryan Kiernan
 Nick Condron

+### Description
+A haskell implementation of an ID3 tag parser using the attoparsec bytestring library.